2i2c-org/team-compass/services/open-source-development/index.md

 ## A consortium is:

-A network of stakeholders organized around a unifying problem.
+- A network of stakeholders organized around a shared challenge or goal.
-A way to ensure that solutions work for many kinds of stakeholders.
+- A way to ensure that solutions work for many kinds of stakeholders.
-A way to join forces in design, development, and funding.
+- A way to join forces in design, development, and funding.

-## With an aim to:

-Build better solutions for all communities 2i2c serves.
-Collaborate and learn from each other.
+And a consortium's shared goals are to build better solutions for all communities 2i2c serves, while collaborating and learning from each other.

 # How a consortium operates